 Report misconduct to ASIC

 When reports of misconduct fall within our areas of responsibility, we take into consideration a number of factors in deciding if we will take further action.
 To better understand how we do this, read ASIC’s approach to enforcement.

 Be prepared before making a report

 Gather together any relevant documents or letters.
 You may need these to answer the questions on the reporting form.
 There are often many issues surrounding allegations of misconduct; however, details beyond the facts, however distressing, will not usually assist us in our consideration of your matter.
 You may wish to draft a summary of your concerns before completing the form.
 You cannot attach documents to the form.

 We will not reveal your identity or the contents of your report to others unless we are required or authorised by law to do so.

 The Corporations Act 2001 (Corporations Act) provides certain protections for officers, employees or contractors of a company who make a report on that company.
-For more information, read Guidance for whistleblowers (INFO 52)
+For more information, read Whistleblower rights and protections (INFO 238) and How ASIC handles whistleblower reports (INFO 239).

 Making a report